Once your video is finished, deciding where and how you are going to host it online presents a whole slew of options.

 Within those three broad categories you have dozens, if not hundreds, of options.
 Each has pros and cons.
 Some are more user friendly and easier for novices, while others can be quite complicated and require someone more tech-savvy.

 Pricing varies.
 Some hosting services are totally free, such as YouTube.
 In fact if you create a popular YT channel with high views, then YT will pay you.
-That is easier said than done but certainly doable.
+That’s easier said than done, but certainly doable.

 Many self hosting options, like using Amazon S3, price depends entirely on the amount of bandwidth you use.